 The course will explore these issues - and more - through case studies from some of the main emerging markets, role-playing, negotiation simulation, and a lively exchange of best practice, which will equip exporters to approach the new markets with renewed confidence.

 Who should attend

-- Business people who are new to exporting, or new to exporting in high-growth markets
+Business people who are new to exporting, or new to exporting in emerging markets

-Brook will be joined, in person or live video link, by a group of outstanding practitioners of business with, and from, some of the world’s most exciting and challenging markets:
+Brook will be joined, in person or by live video link, by practitioners of business from, some of the world’s most exciting and challenging markets.

 Continuing Professional Development (CPD)

 This course is CPD certified - 12.5 points